-The IB DP exam in chemistry consists in two examination papers (multiple-choice questions, data-based questions, written-answer (short and extended-response questions) all of which contribute to 80% of the final mark.
+The IB DP exam in chemistry consists in three examination papers (multiple-choice questions, short-answer questions for the core and the option, one extended-response question) all of which contribute to 80% of the final mark.

 PHYSICS

 Physics is about investigating and understanding the natural laws and phenomena that make up our world; yet it is often seen as far removed from daily concerns.
 The teaching of the IB Programme at the Athénée is intended to give students the opportunity to learn about scientific method and creativity and to recognize the role and impact of physics in society and in interdisciplinary studies.